austnly/ausfin-api/README.md

 For calculating how much super is paid from or on top of your income, depending on parameters passed, and your income after super.

-Send a GET request with the body
+Send a POST request with the body

 ```
 {
     "income": 100000, // Any positive integer value
     "superInclusive": true, // Whether above income includes super
-    "rate": 0.1, // Your super payment rate as a decimal (i.e. 10% is 0.1)
+    "rate": 15.4, // Your super payment rate as a percentage (e.g. 15.4% is 15.4)
     "maxSuperContributions": false // Whether you want the result for the maximum concessional contributions you can make for Super
 }
 ```